Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.32 degrees Kelvin in August 2025, versus 0.34 in the previous month.
+In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.23 degrees Kelvin in November 2025, unchanged with respect to October.

 History.
-Here's a peek at a few statistics computed on the whole sample: the anomaly recorded a minimum of -1.03 degrees Kelvin in January 1930; it reached its highest level of 0.56 in January 2025; it was equal on average to -0.37.
+Here's a snapshot of some simple statistics we computed on the full sample: the anomaly registered a minimum of -1.03 degrees Kelvin in January 1930; it recorded a maximum of 0.56 in January 2025; it had a mean of -0.37.

 Latest values